tianbingithub/iot/intl.en-US/Maintenance/Firmware update/Push firmware to devices.md

 **View the status of an update batch**

 On the Batch Management tab, find the required update batch and click **View** in the Actions column.
 On the Batch Details page, you can view devices in different update states on the Device List tab.
+The

 |State|Description|
 |-----|-----------|